All-American Bowl (high school football): Legacy and impact

-Dougherty's brainchild evolved from an academic project during his sports administration studies at the United States Sports Academy into a groundbreaking reality.
-The All-American Bowl not only stood as a significant sporting event but also symbolized a pioneering effort in high school football.
-It united the nation's top talent on a grand stage, setting the precedent for future editions of this prestigious showcase.
+Dougherty's brainchild evolved from an academic project during his sports administration studies at the United States Sports Academy into a major sporting event.

 The game was first played on December 30, 2000, at Highlander Stadium in Dallas.
 In 2002, the game was moved to San Antonio, where it is played at the Alamodome.
 Since the game's inception, attendance has risen from 6,300 for the inaugural game in 2000 to a record 40,568 in 2017.
 The United States Army served as title sponsor of the game until 2017, when it announced that it would not renew its sponsorship past the 2018 edition.
 American Family Insurance became the new presenting sponsor the following year, and was succeeded by the United States Navy in 2025.

 NBC started broadcasting the All-American Bowl in 2004.
 As a result, the game became a platform for participating college prospects to announce a verbal commitment to their future university.
 Prior to 2019, the All-American Bowl was organized by All-American Games.
 On February 25, 2019, it was announced that All-American Games had sold the game to NBC Sports Group for an undisclosed "seven-figure" amount.
-There were plans to leverage NBC's other platforms, including NBCSN, and SportsEngine (a provider of digital media services oriented towards youth and amateur sports) as part of promotion and coverage of the game.
-This purchase did not include other events owned by All-American Games, such as the FBU National Championships (a youth football event) and the FBU Freshman All-American Bowl – both held annually in Naples, Florida, which were sold separately to All-American Games vice-president Steve Quinn and partner Erik Richards.
+There were plans to leverage NBC's other platforms, including NBCSN and SportsEngine (a provider of digital media services oriented towards youth and amateur sports) as part of promotion and coverage of the game.
+This purchase did not include other events owned by All-American Games, such as the FBU National Championships (a youth football event) and the FBU Freshman All-American Bowl–both held annually in Naples, Florida, which were sold separately to All-American Games vice-president Steve Quinn and partner Erik Richards.

 The 2021 game (originally scheduled for January 9, 2021) was canceled due to the COVID-19 pandemic.
 In place of the game, NBC scheduled an All-American Bowl: Declaration Day special on January 2, 2021, to honor top players of the 2020 season and air commitment announcements.

 Awards

-During the week of the game, a number of national awards are given out at a formal awards dinner, which include:
+During the week of the game, a number of national awards are given at a formal awards dinner including: